 Grave’s Disease Symptoms

-Since the thyroid affects so many different organs, Grave’s disease can cause a variety of symptoms.
+Since the thyroid affects a variety of different organs and has various downstream effects, Grave’s disease can cause a variety of symptoms.
 The most common symptoms of Grave’s disease include:

 - Goiter (swelling in the neck)